AlexChesters/stack-manager/README.md

 Manage your AWS Cloudformation stacks a bit easier

+# Important
+**`stack-manager` is deprecated**.
+Since this project was created the [AWS CLI](https://aws.amazon.com/cli/) has improved greatly for creating, updating and deleting CloudFormation stacks.
+If you are looked for a replacement tool, you'll do well to find a better and more-supported one.

 # Disclaimer
 `stack-manager` is very opinionated, it probably insists on certain things which you may not like.
 It's quite possible this tool isn't for